bdaiinstitute/spot_ros2/README.md

 pre-commit install
 pre-commit run --all-files
 ```
 * Make the intended changes, and open a pull request against this repository.
-You will need to fill out the [pull request template](pull_request_template.md) to specify what change is being made and why, and how it was tested.
+In the pull request description, you will need to specify what change is being made and why, and how it was tested.

 ## Contributors